 United States | Data preview

-ADP employment report (Wednesday): Reflecting our forecast for private payrolls in the BLS employment report on Friday, we expect ADP to report an increase of 175k in private payrolls for November.
+ADP private employment (Wednesday): Consistent with our forecast for the BLS employment report, we expect ADP to report a 170k increase in private employment for October.

 Euro area | Data preview

 The week ahead Euro area October flash HICP data and the BoE’s MPC meeting will be in focus next week.

 UK BoE household borrowing, Sep (Monday): Net household borrowing fell notably in July and August, averaging less than £4bn per month relative to the previous year’s average of over £5bn.